civetweb/civetweb/docs/UserManual.md

 A value of 0 will send "do not cache" headers for all static files.
 For values <0 and values >31622400, the behavior is undefined.

+### strict\_transport\_security\_max\_age

+Set the `Strict-Transport-Security` header, and set the `max-age` value.
+This instructs web browsers to interact with the server only using HTTPS, never by HTTP.
+If set, it will be sent for every request handled directly by the server, except scripts (CGI, Lua, ..) and callbacks.
+They must send HTTP headers on their own.

+The time is specified in seconds.
+If this configuration is not set, or set to -1, no `Strict-Transport-Security` header will be sent.
+For values <-1 and values >31622400, the behavior is undefined.

 ### decode\_url `yes`
 URL encoded request strings are decoded in the server, unless it is disabled by setting this option to `no`.